silvrwolfboy/scripts/README.md

 Programs Descriptions
 ---------------------
-* centos6 - Scripts for centos6, to configure local cpanm and root httpd install
+* centos6 - Scripts for centos6, to configure local cpanm and root httpd install.

-* mkreadme.c - C program to generate README.md and LICENSE (license) templates
+* mkreadme.c - C program to generate README.md and LICENSE (all license can be found in licenses/ directory) templates.

-* install-perl-ai-mxnet.sh - Bash script to install Perl's AI::MXNet from CPAN without manually dealing with its external dependencies
+  - Copy all licenses/ content into /usr/share/common-licenses directory to use.

-* install-liteide32.sh - Bash script to install LiteIDE 32 bit linux for golang into /usr/local/ (except for .desktop file which goes to $HOME specific dir)
+* install-perl-ai-mxnet.sh - Bash script to install Perl's AI::MXNet from CPAN without manually dealing with its external dependencies.

-* lxc/lxc-templates/lxc-ubuntu - Custom lxc container template for ubuntu.
-Installs base packages with LAMP tools exception to mysql-server due to security restrictions (you need to install it by yourself and insert your custom passwords and configs).
+* install-liteide32.sh - Bash script to install LiteIDE 32 bit linux for golang into /usr/local/ (except for .desktop file which goes to $HOME specific dir).

 * chars.sh - Generate random strings.